I myself saw at Rome, a dog generated of a wolf, and at Naples, a she-wolf of a dog.

 With tundra habitat expected to decline in coming years due to northward expansion of boreal forests related to global warming, the researchers note that black coloration may also help wolves survive in a changing environment.

 Various domestic breeds are known to be derived from wolf-dog hybrids.
 One such breed of recent origin, with a well-known history is the Chinese Kunming wolf-dog, which was produced primarily from crosses between wolves and German shepherds.
 Others are the American Tundra Shepherd, the Czechoslovakian Wolfdog, and the Saarloos Wolfhound.
+And there are probably other breeds whose origins are lost in time, but which did in fact come into being in this way.
+For example, in his History of Four-footed Beasts (1608), Edward Topsell says mastiffs had their origin in this cross, but if this is true, no one would be able to say for sure today.
+Thus, he comments that "it is ordinary for Wolves and Dogs to couple together, as by experience it hath been observed: And it is certain, that Mastive Dogs had their first beginning from this copulation."

 Wolf-dog hybrids have been known since ancient times.
 Thus, Aristotle (History of Animals, Ch.
 XXVII, 8) comments that “in Cyrene the wolves mate with the dogs, and produce young.”
 Pliny (Natural History, Book VIII, lxi) says the ancient Gauls intentionally bred their dogs with wolves, and that “and their packs of hounds have, each of them, one of these dogs, which acts as their guide and leader.
 This dog they follow in the chase, and him they carefully obey; for these animals have even a notion of subordination among themselves.”
 Zirkle (1935, p.
-14) notes that this cross, and the fact that it is reversible, is mentioned in the Zend-Avesta which dates to an earlier period (700-400 B.C.) than either of the authors just mentioned.
+14) notes that this cross, and the fact that it is reversible, is mentioned in the Zend-Avesta which dates to an earlier period (700-400 BCE) than either of the authors just mentioned.
 Galen also mentions wolf-dog hybrids.

 Indeed, wolf-dog hybrids were known even in prehistoric times.
 Walker and Frison (1982) analyzed canid skulls from several Wyoming archaeological sites and found that canid remains, originally identified as wolf were actually wolf/dog hybrids, which indicates “constant and continua1 backbreeding” to wolf.
 Bökönyi (1975) reports a probable hybrid from a prehistoric site in Hungary.